Madirasi

-Madirasi is a 2012 Indian Malayalam action comedy film directed by Shaji Kailas, starring Jayaram, Meera Nandan, Meghana Raj, Kalabhavan Mani, Tini Tom, John Vijay, and Kailash.
+Madirasi is a 2012 Indian Malayalam action comedy film directed by Shaji Kailas, starring Jayaram, Meera Nandan, Kalabhavan Mani, Meghana Raj, Tini Tom, John Vijay, and Kailash.
 The film is based on a series of true incidents that took place in the city of Madras, known in Malayalam as "Madirasi".
 Madirasi is, however, described as a part of Coimbatore in the film.

 Plot

 The film tells the story of Chandran Pillai, a widower from a village in Kerala.
 Bhama, a teacher, wants to marry Chandran Pillai and be a mother to his son, whom she likes a lot.
 The story begins with a Delhi-based young journalist named Jayakrishnan getting kidnapped.
 In the meantime, Chandran Pillai travels to Madirasi, to buy his son a bicycle.
 He is drawn into a vicious circle when he goes probing the disappearance of Johny, a police constable.